 Division 4 — Conduct and integrity of staff

-20. Duties of CEO and staff
+20. CEO and staff, duties of (Sch.
+3) etc.

 (1) Schedule 3 has effect in relation to the CEO, former CEOs, members of staff and former members of staff.

 (2) For the purposes of Schedule 3, the board of a port authority may designate a member of staff as an executive officer by resolution —